 Organisation goes a long way if you want to travel light and look good every day on your holiday.
 The idea is to pack less and wear more.
 These 10 holiday packing tips that will make filling your case a doddle.
-By packing smart you can enjoy stress free holiday styling during your travels.
+By packing smart you can enjoy ‘stress free’ holiday styling during your travels.
 Seriously, less stuff equals less stress!!
+Basic tips such as

-Packing Tip 1 – Plan out everything you are going to be doing on holiday
+Packing Tip 1 – Write down out every activity you intend to do

-Make a list of everything you plan to do whilst away – and what special items you need for each activity.
-For example, for a stylish city break I would need to pack for various activities such as:
+Make a note of everything you plan to do whilst away – and this will encourage you to think what special items you need for each activity.
+It may even help you prioritise what activities you can get done, given the time and space you have to pack things in your case.
+For example, for a city break to New York I would need to pack for typical activities such as:

-Make a list of everything you think you’ll want to take before you pack so you can easily see what you have to organise (and possible substitute)
+Make a list of everything you think you’ll want to take before you pack so you can easily see what you have to organise (and possible substitutes).
+Double check the weather forecast for your destination before you make your lists.

 - Daytime clothes & footwear